John Horam: Common Sense Group of Conservatives

-Personal life
+Personal life and death

-He married Judith Jackson, formerly Motoring Editor of The Sunday Times and The Guardian, in 1987.
-She has two sons by a previous marriage, including the soldier and politician Lincoln Jopp, who was elected as Conservative MP for Spelthorne in the 2024 United Kingdom general election.
+Horam married Iris Crawley in 1977 and, after their divorce, Judith Jackson, a motoring journalist for The Sunday Times and The Guardian, in 1987.
+Jackson has two sons by a previous marriage, including the soldier and politician Lincoln Jopp, who was elected as Conservative MP for Spelthorne in the 2024 general election.

-In 2010 he was elected a Fellow Commoner of St Catharine's College, Cambridge.
+In 2010, Horam was elected a fellow commoner of St Catharine's College, Cambridge.
+In July 2018, he became the patron of the Grimsargh Wetlands Trust.

-in July 2018 he become Patron of the Grimsargh Wetlands Trust.
+On 2 July 2026, Horam suffered a fall while walking home from the House of Lords.
+He never regained consciousness, and he died at St Mary's Hospital in Paddington, London, on 24 July.
+He was 87.